Nikhila-B/FSS17_Group_L/part4/README.md

 3.  maxDepth - stop spliiting if the tree gets any deeper than this

 ### Output
-The output.txt file contains the output of one run - TODO
+The output.txt file contains the output of one sample run